Direct naar inhoud

 Additional criteria for both types of permits (‘TWV’ and ‘GVVA’)

 Most workers from outside the EU/EEA or Switzerland will need to meet additional criteria in order to qualify for a permit.
-These criteria will vary depending on your worker’s situation.
-To find out which criteria apply to your worker, click on the category that most closely matches their situation (in Dutch).
+These criteria will vary depending on the specific group your potential worker belongs to under Dutch work permit rules.
+To find out which criteria apply to your worker, click on the group that most closely matches their situation (in Dutch).

 Situations where a work permit or a work and residence permit is not required